tenderlove/ESP32-NimBLE-Keyboard/README.md

 # ESP32 NimBLE Keyboard library

+This library is made to be used with ESP IDF dev environment.

 Changed the original [ESP32-BLE-Keyboard](https://github.com/T-vK/ESP32-BLE-Keyboard) to support NimBLE.

 This library allows you to make the ESP32 act as a Bluetooth Keyboard and control what it does.